 The presence of willow sawfly in the Wellington area will be of interest to the general public and of particular interest to rural landowners with riparian willows on their property.

-An article will be prepared for the April edition of the Council's "Elements" newspaper.
-This article will help readers recognise the insect and advise them of the risks to their willows.
+An article will be prepared for a future edition of the Council's Elements publication.